May 2, 2023

 The Image Permanence Institute (IPI) in the College of Art and Design (CAD) at the Rochester Institute of Technology (RIT) is pleased to announce its opening for a Sustainable Preservation Specialist.
 The Sustainable Preservation Specialist will provide information and guidance to a range of collecting institutions on the role of environment in preservation, and best practices for sustainable environmental management through a variety of consulting, outreach (teaching and publication), research, and technical support activities.
 IPI provides on- and off-site environmental consulting services which currently include environmental monitoring and data analysis, mechanical system analysis, identification of energy-saving opportunities, suggestions for mechanical system design and operation, and preservation commissioning.
 This position requires the ability to work independently and within cross-disciplinary collaborative environments, including with other IPI staff and external clients.
 Outreach activities include the development and presentation of workshops, seminars, webinars, and conference presentations on IPI’s environmental projects, research activities, products and services.
 The Sustainable Preservation Specialist will also be expected to prepare articles for both peer-reviewed journals and practical educational publications.
 Potential research activities include the development of research initiatives and successful grant applications in the area of preventive conservation and the preservation of cultural heritage materials, assistance with the implementation of ongoing IPI research, evaluation and analysis of resulting data, and preparation of reports.

-A review of applications will begin June 1, 2023 and continue until the position is filled.
 Please contact Jae Gutierrez, Executive Director and Chair of the search committee, if you have any questions about the position: email@example.com

 In May-June 2022, IPI conducted an online survey assessing how collecting institutions are using 3D printing and interacting with 3D printed objects and materials.
 The survey covered three major areas: 3D printed objects and artwork found in collections, conservation treatments of 3D printed objects, and 3D printing in preservation and access activities, including its use as a tool in conservation treatments of non-3D printed objects, exhibition and display, and collections transportation.